jpsalvadorm63/nodejs_bp/README.md

 The moving idea behind a boilerplate is to integrate and configure different frameworks to concentrate myself in design, create and test code about domain and not to worry about middleware.
 Just like when I develop using [Grails](https://www.grails.org) platform.

+**In perspective**: a better boilerplate should:

+1. Work with Mongodb
+2. Use GraphQL to improve services over REST protocol
+3. Use better passport.js strategies

 ## If you want to give this boilerplate a try